 On December 5, 1903, English physicist and nobel Laureate Cecil Frank Powell, was born.
 Powell was awarded the 1950 Nobel Prize in Physics for his development of the photographic method of studying nuclear processes and for the resulting discovery of the pion.
 The pion proved to be the hypothetical particle proposed in 1935 by Yukawa Hideki of Japan in his theory.

-Cecil Frank Powell joined Sidney Sussex College, Cambridge and graduated in 1925 in natural sciences.
-He then worked at the Cavendish Laboratory, Cambridge, under C.T.R.
-Wilson and Lord Rutherford, conducting research into condensation phenomena, and gaining his Ph.D. in Physics in 1927.
 At the University of Bristol, Powell became assistant to A.M.
 Tyndall in the H.H.
 Wills Physical Laboratory.
+In Bristol he developed methods for the precise measurement of the mobility of positive ions and was able to detect the type of ions in most common gases.
+1936/37 took part in an expedition to the West Indies, where he used a seismograph to study volcanoes.
+After the Caribbean expedition, he worked on the construction of a Cockcroft generator for accelerating protons and deuterons, which he used together with a Wilson cloud chamber to study neutron-proton scattering.
 He later became lecturer there and in 1948 he was appointed Melville Wills Professor of Physics.
 At Bristol, Powell devoted his time to the development of techniques for measuring the mobility of positive ions, to establishing the nature of the ions in common gases, and to the construction and use of a Cockcroft generator to study the scattering of atomic nuclei.

 Powell further developed methods s employing specialised photographic emulsions to facilitate the recording of the tracks of elementary particles, and in 1938 began applying this technique to the study of cosmic radiation.
 Powell exposed photographic plates at high-altitude, at the tops of mountains and using specially designed balloons.
+Later he also used these methods to measure the energy of neutrons through the recoil protons, where he was able to establish a correlation between energy and track length, which soon found wide applications in experiments on nuclear and particle physics.
 He collaborated with Giuseppe Occhialini, H. Muirhead and young Brazilian physicist César Lattes.
 During the 1940s, C. F. Powell’s work led to the discovery of the pion (pi-meson).
 It proved to be the hypothetical particle proposed in 1935 by Yukawa Hideki in his theory of nuclear physics.
+Later, however, it became known that the Pion had been discovered a little earlier in 1947 by Donald H. Perkins of Imperial College in photographic emulsions.

 References and Further Reading: